 Disease Spread From Mice to Humans Through Droppings

-As the weather gets colder, we do everything in our power to stay warm and cozy.
-Rodents do the same, seeking shelter in homes, attics, and garages.
-But beyond the nuisance, they bring a much bigger danger: the spread of life-threatening diseases.
+With colder weather setting in, rodents begin to seek shelter in homes, attics, and garages.
+Beyond the nuisance, they can bring in a much bigger danger: the spread of life-threatening diseases.

 Concerned about potential health risks from rodent infestations?
 Contact Spaulding Decon now for immediate assistance!

-This is why it is crucial to gather all the information available regarding what diseases do mice carry and how to respond in situations where you suspect you have a rodent problem.
+This is why it is key to get detailed information regarding the diseases mice carry and how to respond in situations where you suspect you have a rodent problem.

-Today we are going to go over some important information regarding the health risks associated with mice and rat infestations, and we’ll give you some tips on how to stay on top of your rodent problem.
+In this article, we go over important information regarding the health risks associated with mice and rat infestations.
+And we give you tips on how to stay on top of a rodent problem.

 Ways Rodents Transmit Disease:

-- Airborne Transmission – Dry droppings release harmful particles into the air when disturbed.
+- Airborne transmission (aerosolized dust): Dry, contaminated droppings/urine/nests release harmful particles into the air when disturbed.
+Never sweep or vacuum before disinfecting.

-- Direct Contact – Touching contaminated surfaces or droppings can spread bacteria.
+- Direct contact: Touching contaminated surfaces and materials or droppings and then touching one’s eyes/nose/mouth can spread bacteria.

-- Parasites (Fleas, Mites, Ticks) – Rodents carry parasites that can spread disease.
+- Parasites (fleas, mites, ticks): Rodents carry parasites that can spread diseases, including plague via infected fleas.

 If you identify droppings in your home, never attempt to clean them without proper protective equipment.
 It is highly recommended to contact a professional biohazard cleanup service to remove the risk of airborne contamination.